bdebroise/smartphone_rec/README.md

 ## Instructions
 - Clone the project.
 - Download the dataset and unzip it.
-- In the script modify the main_directory file path.
+- In the script set the main_directory file path.
 - Run the script.